outlawww/Flux-mikrotik-discord/README.md

 You can use Mikrotik built-in scheduler to run the script in intervals.

-## Requirenemnts
+## Requirements
 - Mikrotik router with RouterOS v6.2+
 - Discord Webhook - you can use the one you already use for FLUX nodes or create new one (https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 ## Usage
-- use "MonitorFLUX.rsc" to import the script on Mikrotik.
+- use "**MonitorFLUX.rsc**" to import the script on Mikrotik or create it from the Winbox and paste the script content from "**MonitorFLUX.txt**".
-- Edit the script, change the FLUX node details and inser your webhook address.
+- Edit the script, change the FLUX node details and insert your webhook address.
 - create scheduler `add interval=1m name="Monitor FLUX nodes" on-event=/system script run "Monitor FLUX"`

+## Screenshots
 ![image](https://github.com/outlawww/Flux-mikrotik-discord/assets/30106075/eedfd9ca-25b7-4f63-beaf-14d64f93a59f)
 ![image](https://github.com/outlawww/Flux-mikrotik-discord/assets/30106075/a0253bf0-a315-46a7-b677-a3408aa6b0f8)